 The large popularity of social networks and the availability of large amounts of personal information has been unprecedented on the Internet.
-As a result, this increasing popularity has lead to many recent studies that examine the security and privacy aspects of these networks (e.g., [2, 4, 6, 10, 16, 18, 21, 23]).
+As a result, this increasing popularity has lead to many recent studies that examine the security and privacy aspects of these networks (e.g., [3, 4, 7, 22-26]).
 As more and more Internet users are registering on social networking sites and are sharing private information, it is important to understand the significance of the risks that are involved.

-The structure and topology of different social networks was examined by different research groups (e.g., [3, 8, 25, 32]).
-The main focus of previous work was either efficient crawling or understanding the different aspects of the graph structure of social networks.
-We extend previous work by contributing a novel way to enumerate users on social networks with the help of e-mail queries.
+The structure and topology of different social networks was examined by different research groups (e.g., [27-30]).
+The main focus of previous work was either on efficient crawling or on understanding the different aspects of the graph structure of social networks.
+We extend previous work by contributing a novel way to enumerate users on social networks with the help of e-mail lookups.
 Furthermore, we implemented several efficient crawlers for social networks and - to the best of our knowledge - we are the first to perform large-scale crawls of eight social networks.

 Our attack is facilitated by the fact that an attacker can use an e-mail address to link profiles on different social networks to a single user.
 The idea of correlating data from different sources to build a user profile has been studied in different contexts before.
-For example, Griffith and Jakobsson showed that it is possible to correlate information from public records to better guess mother's maiden name for a person [15].
-Heatherly et al. [30], and Zheleva and Getoor [35] recently showed that hidden information on a user's profile can also be inferred with the help of contextual information (e.g., the political affiliation of a user can be predicted by examining political affiliation of friends).
+For example, Griffith and Jakobsson showed that it is possible to correlate information from public records to better guess the mother's maiden name for a person [31].
+Heatherly et al. [32], and Zheleva and Getoor [33] recently showed that hidden information on a user's profile can also be inferred with the help of contextual information (e.g., the political affiliation of a user can be predicted by examining political affiliation of friends).

-Concurrently and independently of our work, Irani et al. [17] performed a similar study of social networks.
-They showed that it is straightforward to reconstruct the identify (what they call the social footprint) of a person) by correlating social network profiles of different networks.
+Concurrently and independently of our work, Irani et al. [14] performed a similar study of social networks.
+They showed that it is straightforward to reconstruct the identify (what they call the social footprint) of a person by correlating social network profiles of different networks.
 The correlation is done either by using the user's pseudonym or by inferring it from the user's real name.
 In contrast, our work focuses on automated techniques to find profiles of the same person on different networks.
-In fact, due to the friend-finder weakness that we discovered on all tested networks we are able to associate profiles by e-mail addresses.
-As a result, we produce a much better correlation on two sides: on the one hand, we can make sure that different profiles belong to the same individual (Irani has a positive score of 40% for the pseudonym match and 10%-30% for the real name match).
-On the other hand, we can reveal the "'hidden profiles'" of a users that they may actually wish to hide.
-Indeed, this is a major advantage of our research: we can link profiles that are registered using different pseudonyms or information, but based on the same e-mail address.
-Finally we conducted our studies on a larger set of data by crawling 876,941 unique profiles (versus 21,764 profiles studied by Irani et al.) and extracting up to 15 information fields from each profile (versus 7).
+In fact, due to the friend-finder weakness that we discovered on all tested networks, we are able to associate profiles by e-mail addresses.
+As a result, we produce a more precise correlation: On one hand, we can make sure that different profiles belong to the same individual

+(Irani et al. have a positive score of only 40% for the pseudonym match and 10%-30% for the real name match).
+On the other hand, we can reveal the "'hidden profiles" of users that they may actually wish to hide.
+Indeed, this is a major advantage of our approach; we can link profiles that are registered using different pseudonyms or information, but based on the same e-mail address.
+Finally, we conducted our studies on a larger set of data by crawling 876,941 unique profiles (versus 21,764 profiles studied by Irani et al.) and extracting up to 15 information fields from each profile (versus 7).